-There is \underline{no} requirement for a resolution session when the LEA files a due process complaint.
+There is no requirement for a resolution session when the Charter LEA files a due process complaint.

-Step 2 - Mediation: Voluntary and Confidential
+• Step 2 - Mediation: Voluntary and Confidential

 If the complaint is not settled during the resolution session the next step is voluntary mediation.
-The mediator is an administrative law judge (ALJ) assigned by OAH who is a neutral participant, skilled in methods of facilitating effective communication between the parties.
+The mediator is an administrative law judge (ALJ) assigned by the OAH who is a neutral participant, skilled in methods of facilitating effective communication between the parties.
 As a mediator, the ALJ's role is to manage the communication between the parties in order to settle the issues in the complaint.
-If the parties reach an agreement during mediation it is binding and the due process complaint is withdrawn.
-Any agreement reached or discussions during mediation are confidential and protected by law from being revealed in any other place.
+If the parties reach an agreement during mediation, it is binding and the due process complaint is withdrawn.
+Any discussions or agreement reached during mediation are confidential and protected by law from being revealed to any other party.

-Step 3 - Due Process Hearing
+• Step 3 - Due Process Hearing

 If resolution and/or mediation are not successful in settling the complaint, the case moves to a due process hearing before a different ALJ.
-A telephonic pre-hearing conference will be scheduled with both parties before the first date of hearing to discuss the issues, documents, witnesses and length of days for the hearing.
+A telephonic pre-hearing conference will be scheduled with both parties before the first date of hearing to discuss the issues, documents, witnesses, and the length of days for the hearing.

-The ALJ from OAH is in charge of the hearing just like a judge is in a trial.
-The ALJ rules on all procedural matters, rules the hearing, listens to the evidence and arguments of the parties, and writes a final decision which is binding.
+The ALJ from the OAH is in charge of the hearing just like a judge is in a trial.
+The ALJ rules on all procedural matters, facilitates the hearing, listens to the evidence and arguments of the parties, and writes a final decision, which is binding.

 The due process timeline is 45 calendar days from the receipt of a complaint for a due process hearing.
-The timeline does not include time used by a postponement requested by a party or granted by OAH, or time used by the resolution session.
-Expedited hearings, which involve student discipline, must be held within 20 school days of the receipt of the complaint, and a written decision must be issued within 10 school days after the hearing.
+The timeline does not include time used by a postponement requested by a party or granted by the OAH, or time used by the resolution session.
+Expedited hearings, which involve student discipline, must be held within 20 school days of receipt of the complaint and a written decision must be issued within 10 school days after the hearing.

-A party has the right to appeal the decision to a state or federal court of competent jurisdiction within 90 days of the receipt of the decision, but no later.
-The hearing is recorded and either party may request a written verbatim transcript of the hearing.
+A party has the right to appeal the OAH decision to a state or federal court of competent jurisdiction within 90 days of the receipt of the decision, but no later.
+The hearing is digitally recorded and either party may request a written verbatim transcript of the hearing.

-Stay Put
+Stay-Put

-The stay-put, or status quo, provision of the IDEA acts as an automatic preliminary injunction, preventing a party from unilaterally changing the student's program or placement pending the resolution of the due process complaint or judicial action concerning the student's program or placement.
-Stay-put is only in effect during due process.
-34 C.F.R 300.518(a)
+The stay-put or status quo provision of the IDEA acts as an automatic preliminary injunction, preventing a party from unilaterally changing the child's program or placement pending the resolution of the due process complaint or judicial action concerning the child's program or placement.
+Stay-put is only in effect during due process (Title 34 of the Code of Federal Regulations § 300.518(a)).